0riginaln0/fnl-raylib/readme.md

 </details>

-# How to start using int
+# How to start using it

 Just `git clone` this repo, `cd fnl-raylib` and then